To view Natural Hazard mapping layers for bushfire, flood and storm tides, or landslides visit the Redlands Coast

-Fallen powerlines oppose significant dangers to the community, be aware that any object in contact with powerlines could be live.
+Fallen powerlines can cause significant dangers to the community, be aware that any object in contact with powerlines could be live.
 The area surrounding fallen powerlines is more dangerous in wet conditions as sea and tap water are an excellent conductor of electricity.

 Remember: any metallic objects, including fences, will be electrified if they touch or are even close to a live fallen powerline.
 Even a tree branch can be a potential conductor of electricity if it is in contact with a live wire.
 Stay away from fallen powerlines and alert others of the danger – contact 000 or Energex 13 19 62.

-There is no domestic reticulated gas service within Redland City.
-Nor is there a gas main that runs through the suburb of Ormiston.
-There are however homes within the area that use gas bottles the service hot water systems and cooking appliances.
+There is no domestic reticulated gas service within Redland City and there is no gas main that runs through the suburb of Ormiston.
+There are however, homes within the area that use gas bottles the service hot water systems and cooking appliances.
 Residents are reminded to be diligent with the appropriate storage and maintenance of any gas bottles that they have located on their property.